cameronfabbri/Robotalk/README.md

-# smallTalk
+# smartTalk
-smallTalk is a framework for implementing human-robot interaction through natural language. smallTalk is aimed towards developers whose focus is primarily towards the actions and functionality of a robot, while still needing communication. smallTalk provides bi-directional communication through natural language - sending and receiving commands by text or voice.
+smartTalk is a framework for implementing human-robot interaction through natural language. smartTalk is aimed towards developers whose focus is primarily towards the actions and functionality of a robot, while still needing communication. smartTalk provides bi-directional communication through natural language - sending and receiving commands by text or voice.
 Feedback to the user is provided for risk assesment and learning.
 A simple android application is included (soon) to send voice commands.

-smallTalk has the ability to learn new commands, as well as expand its vocabulary for already known commands.
+smartTalk has the ability to learn new commands, as well as expand its vocabulary for already known commands.
-A small training set is included in config.py, which can be expanded upon through the process of using smallTalk. smallTalk uses TextBlob to build a multiclass classifier based on the different commands you need.
+A smart training set is included in config.py, which can be expanded upon through the process of using smartTalk. smartTalk uses TextBlob to build a multiclass classifier based on the different commands you need.

+Talk about where this came from
+Instead of "I assisted" say "my undergraduate research focused on --- and was supervised by Junaed"
+Indoors and outdoors, operated using speech over google glass

 ## Requirements

-smallTalk is written in Python and requires [TextBlob](https://textblob.readthedocs.org/ en/dev/)
+smartTalk is written in Python and requires [TextBlob](https://textblob.readthedocs.org/ en/dev/)

 1. pip install -U textblob